julifurjes/depression_analysis/README.md

-# **Depression Analysis Using Mixed-Effects Models**
+# **Depression Analysis Using Different Models**

-This project explores the analysis of depression data using **Mixed-Effects Models** (Multilevel Models).
+This project explores the analysis of depression data using different models, such as **Mixed-Effects Models** (Multilevel Models) and **XG Boost Model**.
 The focus is on understanding how demographic factors influence depression scores over time and across subjects, utilizing longitudinal data collected as part of my internship project.

 ## **Table of Contents**